rohanleach4/Accessibility-Compendium/README.md

 _Visit this pages Wiki for examples._

-## WAI-ARIA tips
+_hints and tips_ <br />
-The trick is not to repeat yourself.
+_The trick is not to repeat yourself.
 If your markup features a <button> there is no need to add a role=”button”.
-Semantics do the job.
+Semantics do the job_

 ## WCAG 2.0 Conformance Levels (A-AA-AAA)